Out-Law Guide 6 min. read

 The client is primarily liable for the payment of all CFA fees, including the success fee.
 If a CFA was entered into prior to 1 April 2013 the success fee may in whole or in part be recoverable from the losing party in litigation.

-If the CFA is entered into from 1 April 2013, save for limited exceptions in respect of insolvency cases, publication and privacy (defamation) cases and mesothelioma cases, the success fee will not be recoverable from the losing party in litigation.
+If the CFA is entered into from 1 April 2013, save for limited exceptions in respect of insolvency cases up to 5 April 2016, publication and privacy (defamation) cases up to 5 April 2019 and mesothelioma cases, the success fee will not be recoverable from the losing party in litigation.

 The client will pay reduced solicitors’ fees or no solicitors’ fees (subject to the terms of the CFA), plus all disbursements and expenses.